 Instead, he circled and bedded in the opposite side’s brush line.
 He bedded stretched out; the moist ground leaves

 held an imprint of his body.
 And he had moved out yet again!
 Tracks and small spots of blood led us downhill towards a paved county road and past a number of trail cameras.
 Shane suggested I contact the landowner for permission to pull the cards so that we could perhaps see the condition of the deer was.
 Yeah, I, of course, was having doubts about my shot placement too; to my pleasant surprise, the landowner allowed us to pull the camera cards.

 As we ate lunch, we perused all of the camera pictures and were shocked; there was no photo, not a single one of the buck!
 How could this be?
 The sign and Callie’s nose confirmed the buck had used the trails heading downhill.

 After lunch and some rest, we replaced the camera cards.
 Unless this deer possesses powers from the gods not yet discovered by us mere mortals, there must be an earthly explanation.
-While Callie continued dragging Shane around in attempts to pick up the trail and that included attempting to take him for a walk along the busy county road, I started back trailing in an attempt to find the
+While Callie continued dragging Shane around in attempts to pick up the trail and that included attempting to take him for a walk along the busy county road, I started back trailing in an effort to find the

 “earthly” reason for no pictures.

 This old buck knew where the trail cameras were!
 Figured out he should let his picture get taken.
 He had left the trail to walk behind every one of the cameras!
 Never before had I encountered this kind of behavior from any deer.
 How could he possibly have figured out how hunters use and why hunters use cameras?
 Of course, my mind has worked on this quirky happening.
 The only thing that seems logical is the electronics in the camera make some noise that spooked a cautious buck; he did not like the sound or the flash causing him to move around the camera.